DevToys-app/Documentation/articles/extension-development/guidelines/UX/create-a-tool-with-a-gui.md

 DevToys 2.0 allows you to create your own tool with a GUI.
 A dedicated UI API is part of `DevToys.Api`.

 Creating a user interface within a DevToys tool is a straightforward process.
-Despite being coded in C#, running natively on the computer, and having access to the entire feature set of the operating system, DevToys’ UI is rendered using web technology thanks to [Blazor Hybrid](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid).
+Despite being coded in C#, running natively on the computer, and having access to the entire feature set of the operating system, DevToys' UI is rendered using web technology thanks to [Blazor Hybrid](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid).

 >[!NOTE]
 >On **Windows**, the UI is rendered with the built-in [Microsoft Edge WebView2](https://learn.microsoft.com/en-us/microsoft-edge/webview2/), based on [Chromium](https://www.chromium.org/Home/).
 On **macOS** and **Linux**, the UI is rendered with the built-in [WebKit](https://webkit.org/).